y0ung4my/planet-age-calculator/README.md

 _In this project's current state, only the business logic and tests exists, with functionality to use a constructor to store age and lifestyle information and uses methods to calculate age and years remaining on Mercury, Venus, Earth, Mars, and Jupiter_

+## Features
+_Age.planetAges() can be called to calculate user's age on each of the 5 planets closest to our sun _Age.lifeExpectancy() can be called to calculate user's years left on each planet _Age.livedPastExpectancy set to true or false when Age.lifeExpectancy() is called.
+This is used to determine if the calculated number represents years left or years lived past expectancy

 ## Setup/Installation Requirements

 _Use as a template for further development_